Saving Electricity home

 But if you want to measure the energy use yourself, you can definitely do that too.

-There are four ways to measure how much electricity something uses:
+There are three ways to measure how much electricity something uses:

 Let's look at the first three options in turn.